tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Group Adoption Poll for the document.
 The below list of issues needs to be fully addressed before progressing the document to publication in IESG.

-- Add new Appendix section with examples for the NRP modes described in
+1. Add new Appendix section with examples for the NRP modes described in
 {{SliceModes}}.

-- Add text to describe the purpose and the policy that governs a Slice-Flow Aggregate.
-Also, clarify the difference between Slice-Flow Aggregates and NRP.
+2. Add text to clarify the relationship between Slice-Flow Aggregates, the NRP Policy, and the NRP.

-- Remove redundant description of Diffserv behaviors.
+3. Remove redundant references to Diffserv behaviors.

-- Elaborate on the SFA packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.
+4. Elaborate on the SFA packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.

-- Clarify the NRP instantiation through the NRP Policy enforcement.
+5. Clarify the NRP instantiation through the NRP Policy enforcement.

-- Align to {{?I-D.ietf-teas-ietf-network-slices}} for the boundary of IETF Network Slice Service Demarcation Points (SDPs) and the underlying NRP.
+6. Clarify how the solution caters to the different IETF Network Slice Service Demarcation Point locations described in Section 4.2 of
+  {{?I-D.ietf-teas-ietf-network-slices}}.

-- Clarify the relationship the underlay physical network, the filter topology and the NRP resources.
+7. Clarify the relationship the underlay physical network, the filter topology and the NRP resources.

-- Expand {{DataplaneSlicing}} on how isolation between NRPs can be realized depending on the deployed NRP mode.
+8. Expand on how isolation between NRPs can be realized depending on the deployed NRP mode.

-- Expand {{NRPIncapbale}} on how nodes can discover NRP incapable downstream neighbors.
+9. Revise {{NRPIncapbale}} to describe how nodes can discover NRP incapable downstream neighbors.

-- Expand {{SecurityConsiderations}} on additional threats introduced.
+10. Expand {{SecurityConsiderations}} on additional security threats introduced with the solution.

 # IANA Considerations